-This book describes the Monitoring Framework 2.0 and Monitoring Console 1.0 components of the Sun JavaTM Enterprise System (Java ES).
+This book describes the Monitoring Framework 2.0 and Monitoring Console 1.0 components of Sun JavaTM Enterprise System (Java ES).
 Together, these components implement the new monitoring feature introduced in release 5.

-The procedures in this guide show you how to enable the Monitoring Framework for each of your installed components, then how to view all monitored data in the Monitoring Console.
-This guide does not document log files, error messages, nor other monitoring mechanisms that individual components may implement outside the framework.
+The procedures in this guide show you how to enable the Monitoring Framework for each of your installed components, and how to view all monitored data in the Monitoring Console.
+This guide does not document log files, error messages, or other monitoring mechanisms that individual components might implement outside of the framework.
 Neither the Monitoring Framework nor the Monitoring Console provide management or administration capabilities for monitored components.
-For information about the administration of a component, see that product's own documentation.
+For information about the administration of a component, see that product's documentation.